-At the start of term and in the sudden cold and rainy weather, the summer can feel like a distant memory.
+At the start of term, the summer can feel like a distant memory.
 But don’t forget about what you got up to over the holidays because you may well have gained some useful skills and experiences for your CV.
-It’s impressive to employers if the examples you … More Make the most of your summer work
+It’s impressive to employers if the examples you use in your CV are quantifiable and specific, … More Make the most of your summer work

 You might think that a lack of relevant experience may stop you from getting a job, but this isn’t always the case.
 Employers are often looking for potential and you can demonstrate this by highlighting the skills you’ve developed from school, university, part-time work and any other area of your personal life.
 A transferable skill is … More Identifying your transferable skills